-International storyteller Shonaleigh Cumbers is coming to Christchurch!
+International storyteller Shonaleigh Cumbers is coming to Aotearoa New Zealand!

 The Story Collective are proud to be working with the International School of Storytelling and In the Belly of the Whale School of Storytelling to bring internationally acclaimed storyteller, Shonaleigh Cumbers back to New Zealand.
 We last welcomed Shonaleigh to Christchurch in May 2014 when she entertained us with a lively workshop and gripping tale of 'The Tower of Bagel'.
 Shonaleigh brings with her a rich and ancient tradition of Jewish storytelling.
 An authentic 'Drut'syla', she was schooled by her Bubbe (Grandmother) in the traditional method of telling that has been handed down through generations.

 The Drut'syla repertoire comprises 12 interlinked cycles, each of several hundred tales.
 Training involves a complex system of oral memorisation, visualisation and interpretation (midrash) of tales.
 Historically, following training, each Drut'syla would act as hereditary storyteller-in-residence to her own immediate community.
 However, the tradition was uprooted, and came close to extinction, in the mid-20th century due to the Second World War and more specifically, the Holocaust.

 Shonaleigh has been active mainly as a professional storyteller to a secular public, actively working to expand and share her tradition.
 She has a repertoire of over 4000 stories (!!!) which can be adapted as appropriate for the theme and audience with whom she is working, be it to communicate, counsel or comfort.
 In this way the stories are 'alive' and interactive.